Definitely-Not-A-Dolphin/Geen-Dolfijn/README.md

 ### What stuff makes it work?

 This website was made with the SvelteKit framework, with TypeScript instead of JavaScript.
 The homepage features the _last.fm API_, so it displays the music I am listening to in real time when you visit my site!
 It also features the _hackatime_ API, so you can see how much time I have logged that day!
 Then of course I use the _GitHub Octokit API_ for the projects page.

+I also use the [Neodrag](https://www.neodrag.dev/) for the draggable elements!